-- The development of the field operations manual which details the procedures to be used in the Bight'08 survey, - A series of presurvey methods and taxonomy protocol intercalibration meetings/exercises to ensure that project participants understand the requirements outlined in the field manual, and - A presurvey audit of new participants, or participants who have experienced a significant turnover in personnel since Bight'03, to demonstrate understanding and capability.
+- The development of the field operations manual which details the procedures to be used in the Bight '13 survey, - A series of presurvey methods and taxonomy protocol intercalibration meetings/exercises to ensure that project participants understand the requirements outlined in the field manual, and - A presurvey field audit of participants who already routinely use Bight protocols in their regular monitoring activities is acceptable for demonstrating understanding and capability.
+This allows for more time to perform in-survey adudits on new participants or organizations with significant personnel changes.